Historic British Train Interiors

 The green carriages seen were known as 100 seater carriages.
 They were so named because they have 10 compartments per carriage, each of which can seat 10 passengers (five a side).
 They were built by the former Southern Railway and were for passengers travelling third class.
 The 'golden honey' coloured carriage which has wooden sides that were varnished instead of painted is Full Third Metropolitan Railway's (MR) 'Ashbury' carriage No.394.

 Looking inside the functional but rather spartan compartment.

 Note the single full-width bench type seating and the other doorway on the far side of the carriage.

-The door tops were rounded to reduce the likelihood of damage if a door was left open and whilst swinging 'to & fro' hit a tunnel wall on the subterranean section of track south of Finchley Road station.
+The slam door trains built by the Metropolitan Railway featured rounded tops as it reduced the likelihood of damage if a door was left open after a station stop and whilst swinging 'to & fro' hit a tunnel wall on the subterranean section of track south of Finchley Road station.

 This carriage is seen as a static exhibit in the former bay platform at Rickmansworth station during the year 2000 "Steam On The Met" event.
 The first two of the fully restored carriages (Nos.
 368 and 394) plus Metropolitn Railway steam locomotive were brought here to showcase the ongoing refurbishment of the fleet and to help raise funds to complete the remaining two carriages.

 Looking inside the third class compartment.
 The air vents in the ceiling were a feature of smoking compartments (cigarettes, etc.)

 Looking inside a first class compartment in carriage No.412.